Discernment In Instrument Purchasing

-For example, if you’ve never played a guitar before, spending $1,000 on one may not be the wisest choice.
+For example, if you’ve never played the guitar before, spending $1,000 on one may not be the wisest choice.
 Your fingers don’t have callouses yet, you don’t know which kind of guitar will best suit your musical preferences at this point, and you may not even follow through on learning.

 Music is fun, it’s like mental candy to many, and it speaks to your soul.
 But it’s not something which comes naturally to all people.
 Also, it’s not something that’s necessarily easy.
 When the music is flowing, when you’re inspired, you can write a “hit” song in minutes.
 However, music won’t always flow, and you may go years without an original musical thought.

 So don’t take the purchase of an instrument lightly.
 What you want to do is first know what you need, then proceed from there.
 Also, it’s possible to get some downright astonishing bargains on top-tier guitars.
 If $200 will give you a Fender Stratocaster, that’ll save you a few hundred dollars; and such an expectation isn’t without the bounds of reason.
 Following, tactics to score you these kinds of deals will be briefly touched on since most of us just want an affordable and good quality guitar.